yasirkula/UnityIngameDebugConsole/.github/README.md

 - You can provide an empty vector to represent Vector_.zero: \[\]
 - You can enter 1 instead of true, or 0 instead of false
-- You can enter 'null' for null GameObject and/or Component parameters
+- You can enter `null` for null GameObject and/or Component parameters

 ### Registering Custom Commands